MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/_netvista/index.md

 ## Network driver headers

-To develop Networking drivers for Windows Vista and later, you need these headers.
-This is a complete list of all headers in the WDK for network drivers; headers that support particular networking technologies are listed in the following sections.
+This is a complete list of all headers in the WDK for network drivers; headers that support particular network technologies are listed in the following sections.

 - [Dot11wdi.h](../dot11wdi/index.md)
 - [Checksum.h](../checksum/index.md)